-Financing becomes necessary during many different stages of a business's existence.
-Financing may be necessary to create a business or acquire an existing business, to purchase equipment, inventory, computers, other assets or real estate to be used in connection with the business, and to provide working capital for the business.
-We counsel our business clients in structuring and closing the loan transactions.
-This includes negotiation of the terms and conditions of the loan, advising our clients with respect to the appropriateness of collateral to be given to secure the loan, including business and personal guarantees, reviewing title to the real and/or personal property given as collateral, and writing the title policy, as is often required by the lender.
+Seeking financing?
+Maybe you have a need to purchase equipment, inventory, computers, or other assets or real estate, or to provide working capital for the business.
+We counsel our clients in structuring and closing the loan transactions.
+This includes negotiation of the terms and conditions of the loan, advising our clients with respect to the appropriateness of collateral to be given to secure the loan, including business and personal guarantees, reviewing title to the real and/or personal property given as collateral, and writing the title policy.

-For a variety of reasons, many business owners elect to lease space in which to operate their business instead of purchasing a building.
+Are you a lessee or lessor?
+Many business owners elect to lease space in which to operate their business.
 In addition, many people invest in commercial real estate and buildings and lease space to others.
-Our attorneys are experienced in drafting and negotiating commercial leases for both landlords and tenants.
-In addition, if questions or issues arise after a lease has been signed, we can help analyze the facts and render an opinion, as well as negotiate a resolution.
+Our lawyers are experienced in drafting and negotiating commercial leases for both landlords and tenants.
+If questions or issues arise after a lease has been signed, we can help analyze the facts and provide an opinion as well as negotiate a resolution.

-Sometimes, despite the best efforts of a business owner, the business runs into cash flow or other financial problems.
-In those situations, our attorneys work closely with the owner and his or her accountant or financial consultant to try to determine what the problem is and, more importantly, what the solutions are.
-We assist in the design of work-out plans and, if necessary, exit strategies.
-We negotiate with lenders, trade vendors and other creditors to obtain short term and long term cash flow relief to help the business get back on track.
-We also counsel the owners on how to protect their personal interests during this difficult period.
+Cash flow or financial problems?
+We work closely with the owner and their accountant or financial consultant to determine what the problem is and, more importantly, what the solutions are.
+We assist in the design of work-out plans and/or exit strategies.
+We negotiate with lenders, trade vendors, and other creditors to obtain short and long term cash flow relief to help the business get back on track.
+We also counsel owners on how to protect their personal interests during this difficult period.

-We represent many clients with their business contract preparation and negotiations.
-Contracts have involved employment, endorsement, purchasing and selling goods, and other issues relating to the clients’ financial and business status.
-Tax advice and estate planning issues are also addressed as part of a plan to safeguard their long-term interests.
+Preparing or negotiating a contract?
+We can assist with preparation and negotiation of contracts involving employment, endorsement, purchasing and selling goods, and other issues relating to a client’s financial and business status.
+Tax advice and estate planning issues are also addressed as part of a plan to safeguard long-term interests.

+Considering retirement?
 For most business owners, how to effectively and profitably retire from the business is a primary concern.
-We counsel clients on this subject, and assist in planning a transition to family members, existing employees or third party buyers.
+We counsel clients and assist in planning a transition to family members, existing employees, or third party buyers.